jhrcook/100DaysOfSwift2/README.md

 **Day 5 - March 25, 2020:**
 I began working on the GitHub Commmits project to learn about CoreData.
 I didn't finish it (it is dense), but pasued at 'Time for some useful code' on page 4 of the tutorial.

+**Day 6 - March 26, 2020:**
+I learned even more about CoreData as I continue through the Hacking with Swift project.
+I'm taking my time and making sure I understand each step because I would really like to use it in my app.